Nabilah al-Tunisi

 Nabilah al-Tunisi (born c.
-1959) (Arabic:نبيلة التونسي), was the chief engineer for Saudi Aramco.
+1959) (Arabic:نبيلة التونسي), was the first woman to hold the title of chief engineer at Saudi Aramco.
 In 2017 Al-Tunisi became the first female chairman of the Saudi Stock Exchange (Tadawul).

 Early life and education

 The daughter of a Saudi general, Al-Tunisi grew up in Riyadh.
 When she was 12, her family moved to Spain where her father became a military attaché at the Saudi Embassy in Madrid.
 While in Spain, she attended a Spanish-American school and took Arabic lessons at night.
 At the age of 15, she returned and completed high school in Riyadh.
 But at the age of 17, she moved to Portland, Oregon to study electrical engineering at Lewis & Clark College, with encouragement from her parents and where her brother was also studying.
 Al-Tunisi's fascination with computers came as she was preparing for the requisite English test.

 By 1980 she had gained a Bachelor in Electrical and Computer Engineering from the University of Portland and a masters in computer engineering from Oregon State University.

 Al-Tunisi also completed the Stanford’s Executive Business Program in 2007, after being rejected two decades earlier for the Master's program there in Computer engineering.